 It’s only another theory, but quite a nice one.
 If true, virtually any stimulation might do the trick — all that would matter is repeated doses of mild to moderate intensity.

-Unfortunately, no — there is almost no persuasive scientific research about friction massage, just a few slightly encouraging scraps.6 The absence of evidence is cause for concern — surely if the technique worked well it could have been proven by now? — but mostly it’s just a lack of research.
-The technique remains mostly based only on interesting and reasonable speculation about biology.
+Emphatically not — there is hardly any scientific research about friction massage at all, just a few slightly encouraging scraps.15 The absence of evidence is cause for concern — surely if the technique worked well it could have been proven by now? — but mostly it’s just a lack of research.16 The technique remains based mainly on speculation about the biology of rubbing.
 It simply “seems like a good idea” to some smart people.
 Regarding the conventional rationale, Hertling and Kessler write:

 And that remains the case today, despite the important “paradigm shift away from an active inflammatory model since the popularization of the deep friction massage technique by Cyriax” (Joseph et al).